-A guide on what you’re protected with and why, by one of Minnesota’s oldest and most trusted insurance companies.
+A guide on what you’re protected with and why, by one of Minnesota’s oldest and most trusted insurance agencies.
 Below is a list with more details about perils covered by a typical insurance policy, scroll down to read.

 Fire and Smoke